 Mayor Gonzales' leadership is profiled through his tireless public service and in commitment with a vision to ensure gains for the community of Pflugerville.
 His long list of accomplishments are now implemented through visible economic growth, community projects, and academic initiatives.

-Mayor Gonzales desires to continue progress, competitiveness and expanded opportunity in the market sector of Central Texas.
+As the Mayor of the 3rd fastest growing city in the Region, Mayor Gonzales desires to continue progress, competitiveness and expanded opportunity in the market sector of Central Texas.

-Gonzales' humble beginnings propelled his interests to lead with a focus, seek a balance and to keep pace with Central Texas regional growth.
+Mayor Gonzales' humble beginnings propelled his interests to lead with a focus, seek a balance and to keep pace with Central Texas regional growth.
 His vision remains with clarity to ensure Pflugerville citizens needs are met, allowed necessary public amenities and pursue a well- planned infrastructure for its future generations.

 Councilmember Place 1